Exempt-Medic/Archipelago/docs/world api.md

     # instead of dynamic numbering, IDs could be part of data

     # The following two dicts are required for the generation to know which
     # items exist.
 They could be generated from json or something else.
-They can
-    # include events, but don't have to since events will be placed manually.
+    # They cannot include events.
     item_name_to_id = {name: id for
                        id, name in enumerate(mygame_items, base_id)}
     location_name_to_id = {name: id for